I used to bite my tongue and hold my breath. Scared to rock the boat and make a mess.

 Hype this on Lookbook.
 If you want your own beauty booty, have a face affair with us!
 A sparkling you up close can also start here.
 Get a makeover and a chance to win P30k worth of NIVEA, Forever 21 and Majolica Majorca products.
 Click here to join.

 Hi from Bangkok!
-We’re here with Shai’s mom to do a little bit of touring and a whole lot of shopping.
-It’s Seph’s first out-of-country trip and second plane ride.
+I’m here with my mom to do a little bit of touring and a whole lot of shopping.

 Food.
 It might seem like a silly joke (“We came all the way from Manila to eat KFC”), but a country’s fast food says a lot about their culture as well—we found out for example that Thai fast food chains offer yummy chocolatey drinks like Milo, and seldom have anything on the menu that isn’t spicy or doesn’t taste like curry.
 Like these shicken strips.